Regression-aware Continual Learning for Android Malware Detection

 \myparagraph{Resilience to Concept Drift.}

-As is traditionally done in CL, we have analyzed how performance on previously seen experiences is retained or even improved in a DIL setting.
-However, in this particular setting, it is equally important to develop detectors that are resilient to concept drift.
-This allows for a reliable reduction of the model updates frequency, resulting in reduced computational costs and resource consumption.
-To evaluate this aspect, we analyze the performance of CL methods in \textit{forward} mode, where future data is used to assess their adaptability to shifting data distributions.
-In \autoref{tab:full_forward}, we show the precision, recall, $F_1$ score, \nfrmalware and \nfrgoodware measured in this setting.
+Robustness to concept drift reduces the need for model updates.
+We evaluate CL methods in \textit{forward} mode, using future data to measure adaptability to shifting distributions.
+In \autoref{tab:full_forward}, we show the precision, recall, $F_1$ score, \nfrmalware, and \nfrgoodware measured in this setting.
 While performance drops compared to \textit{backward} mode, CL strategies still adapt to unseen data.
 However, significant regression remains, as seen in \autoref{tab:full_forward}.
-For instance, EWC and SI on \elsa reach \nfrmalware of 3.12\% and 3.06\%, respectively, more than double that of the Cumulative baseline (1.46\%).
-Integrating PCT drastically reduces NFR: EWC+PCT and SI+PCT lower these values to 0.98\% and 0.90\%.
+EWC and SI on \elsa reach \nfrmalware of 3.12\% and 3.06\%, respectively, more than double that of the Cumulative baseline (1.46\%).
+PCT drastically reduces NFR: EWC+PCT and SI+PCT lower these values to 0.98\% and 0.90\%.
 Adding a replay buffer further improves results, with SI+Replay+PCT achieving 0.57\% malware NFR on \tesseract, down from 0.79\% with SI+PCT.
-These gains in NFR, however, come at the cost of lower recall and higher precision.
-This trade-off is especially evident in \tesseract, where $F_1$ drops more noticeably.
+Even in this case, PCT reduces recall but improves precision, especially in \tesseract, where $F_1$ drops more noticeably.
 Detailed forward temporal evolution plots are reported in the supplementary material (\autoref{fig:temporal_plots_elsa_forward} and \autoref{fig:temporal_plots_tesseract_forward}).

 \myparagraph{Reducing Regression when Learning Malware Families Incrementally (CIL Scenario).}